beginning of content

 Eventually the spongy centre can bulge out and press on a nerve, or some of the spongy centre can squeeze out of the fibrous coat and press directly on a nerve.
 This is called a slipped disc and it can cause pain, as well as weakness and numbness in the area that the compressed nerve supplies.

-The aim is to relieve the pressure on the nerve so it can recover.
+The aim of surgery is to relieve the pressure on the nerve so it can recover.
 This should improve leg pain (called sciatica) and help you to get back to your normal activities.

 For many people, symptoms get better without surgery.
 Treatment involves painkillers and rest, followed by an exercise programme.
 If you have a lot of pain, you can also have a steroid injection near the affected nerve into the epidural space (an area near your spine).